gestimation/cifmodeling/README.md

 <!-- badges: end -->

-# Visualization and Modeling of Survival and Competing Risks in R — cifmodeling
+# Visualization and Modeling of Survival and Competing Risks Data — cifmodeling

 ## Quick start

-This package is a compact, high-level extension of the existing *survival* ecosystem.
-It provides a unified interface for Kaplan–Meier and Aalen–Johansen curves, modern visualization, and direct polytomous regression for survival and competing risks data.
+This package is a compact, high-level extension of the existing `survival` ecosystem.
+It provides a unified interface for Kaplan-Meier and Aalen-Johansen curves, modern visualization, and direct polytomous regression for survival and competing risks data.

 ``` r